CombustionToolbox/combustion_toolbox_website/docs/source/tutorials/chemical_equilibrium/chemical_equilibrium_1.md

 ```````{tab-set}
 ``````{tab-item} Plain code
-To solve parametrics studies, all the solvers implemented in CT have a method called `solveArray`, which allows you to solve a set of cases at once.
+To solve parametrics studies, all the solvers implemented in CT have a method called {mat:func}`~src.+combustiontoolbox.+equilibrium.@EquilibriumSolver.EquilibriumSolver.solveArray`, which allows you to solve a set of cases at once.
 To solve the parametric study defined above, run
 ```matlab
 solver.solveArray(mixArray);
 ```